Matthew Schellhorn

 Matthew Schellhorn (born 4 February 1977 in Yorkshire) is an English classical pianist.

 Biography

 Education

-Matthew Schellhorn studied at Chetham's School of Music in Manchester and Girton College, University of Cambridge.
+Matthew Schellhorn studied at Chetham's School of Music in Manchester and Girton College, Cambridge.
 His teachers included David Hartigan, Maria Curcio, Ryszard Bakst, Peter Hill and Yvonne Loriod.

 Performances

 Matthew Schellhorn's performances have been broadcast on BBC Radio 3 and Radio France.

 He has given world premieres of works by Nicola LeFanu, Ian Wilson and Gráinne Mulvey.
 His 2009 commission Homage to Haydn from composers Tim Watts, Michael Zev Gordon, Cecilia McDowall, Cheryl Frances-Hoad, Colin Riley, and Jeremy Thurlow was later published in Muso Magazine.
 His 2014 disc, Ian Wilson: Stations, received positive press, with a four-star review from The Irish Times.

 Schellhorn is particularly known for his performances of the music of Olivier Messiaen.
 His disc with the Soloists of the Philharmonia Orchestra, Messiaen: Chamber Works (Signum Classics SIGCD126) was an AllMusic Classical Editors' Favourite of 2008.